Toma-Shops-2025/MyPartsRunner247/LEGAL_DOCUMENTS_FULL_TEXT.md

 Jurisdiction: Kentucky, United States

 ### **2. Service Description**
-MyPartsRunner provides an on-demand delivery platform that connects customers who need auto parts with independent contractor drivers who can pick up and deliver those parts.
+MY-RUNNER.COM provides an on-demand delivery platform that connects customers who need auto parts with independent contractor drivers who can pick up and deliver those parts.

 ### **3. User Accounts**
 To use our services, you must create an account and provide accurate, complete information.
 You are responsible for maintaining the confidentiality of your account credentials.